-Day 1 sees us head to Jalance.
-On the way we stop at Albacete with time to visit the Cathedral, cutlery museum and have lunch (not included).
+Day 1 We head to Jalance.
+On the way we stop at Albacete, with time to visit the Cathedral, cutlery museum and have lunch (not included).
 From here we head to our hotel at Jalance with time to check in and freshen up before we leave for Cofrentes.

 Confrentes is located in the Valencian region and sits in an area of natural beauty where the rivers Jucár and Cabriel merge.
 This is a land of pine trees, lakes and mountains.
 The village itself has a castle and stunning views.
 Here you can explore or take a ride on a train (optional & subject to availability).
 Return then to hotel for evening meal and free time .
 The hotel is in a rural setting in the village of Jalance and a great place to enjoy a peaceful drink wuth views of the great outdoors.